-These lamps come on automatically when any door is opened, $\bigcirc$ on the remote key is pressed, or when the ignition is switched off.
+These lamps come on automatically when any door is opened, \bigcirc on the RKE transmitter is pressed, or when the ignition is switched off.

 To operate, the ignition must be on or in ACC/ACCESSORY or using Retained Accessory Power (RAP).